 Administrators are under a lot of pressure to reduce costs and make processes more efficient.
 There is also a misunderstanding that evaluating bilingual children is actually more costly.
 The truth is that an incorrect evaluation puts another child on our caseload and adds to the already rampant over-identification of minority populations.
 The cost of 1 child in special education for one year is reported to be $5000.
-No, it is worth the time and expense to get the diagnosis correct.
+It is worth the time and expense to get the diagnosis correct.

 This question came to us and the response is worth sharing.

 Do you have a “cheat sheet” of some kind pointing monolingual SLPs to what the law states (and maybe ASHA) concerning best practice when evaluating bilingual children?
-I still get referrals for bilingual children whose placement (or lack of placement) in sped for speech-language services is due to incomplete evaluations.
+I still get referrals for bilingual children whose placement (or lack of placement) in [special education] for speech-language services is due to incomplete evaluations.

 I love this statement in one of the Bilinguistics resource documents:

 “The message is clear.
 Speech and language testing needs to be cumulative (all languages) and not comparative (one language against the other).”

 IDEA and ASHA both support evaluating bilingual children in a CUMULATIVE manner.